 4. Paid Ads

 Paid ads are an inorganic way to reach your audience.
 Here you will be paying for ad space.
 The end goal of paid advertising is to land visitors to your website and convert them to leads.
 Ads networks primarily consist of search engines like Google, Bing, & Yahoo and social media platforms like LinkedIn and Twitter.

 5. Social Media

 One of the best ways to generate leads and increase organic reach online is to utilize social media.
 Using social media increases your content’s visibility on search engines and users’ feeds, just as you do by blogging.

 What to take away?

 Generating leads for other companies can be a great income source for marketers and salespeople who can understand and serve the leads they acquire.
-It doesn’t require a product, only content, which if given visibility, can be a gold mine for leads.
+It doesn’t require a product, only content, which can be a gold mine for leads if given visibility.